Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: constraint results of systematic parameters

 \section{constraint results of systematic parameters}

 The CSST photometric survey also can effectively constrain the systematic parameters in the model.
-In Figure \ref{fig: galaxy and shear parameter}, we show the contour maps and 1D PDFs of the parameters of galaxy bias, intrinsic alignment, multiplicative error, and noise terms in the CSST galaxy clustering, shear, and 3$\times$2pt measurements.
+By including the galaxy clustering, shear, and galaxy-galaxy lensing measurements in the $3\times2$pt probe, the degeneracies between the cosmological and systematic parameters can be effectively broken.
+The systematic parameters from the baryonic effect, intrinsic alignment, galaxy bias, and photo-$z$ calibration can be accurately constrained.
+Note that applying the matter power spectrum with baryonic feedback in the calculations of galaxy clustering and galaxy-galaxy lensing probes may lead to an overly stringent constraint on the parameter ${\rm log}_{10}(T_{\rm AGN}/K)$ in the $3\times2$pt analysis.
+However, since we have removed the data points at small scales with $k>0.3\ {\rm Mpc}^{-1}h$ in the galaxy clustering and galaxy-galaxy lensing power spectra, where the baryonic feedback becomes significant, the constraint power on ${\rm log}_{10}(T_{\rm AGN}/K)$ is effectively limited for these two probes.
+As shown in Figure \ref{fig:cosmos parameter results}, we can see that the constraint on parameter ${\rm log}_{10}(T_{\rm AGN}/K)$ from the galaxy-only case is relatively weak, and it can only provide an upper limit of ${\rm log}_{10}(T_{\rm AGN}/K)<8.0$, whereas the \(3\times2\)pt can constrain ${\rm log}_{10}(T_{\rm AGN}/K)$ more effectively with an accuracy of $\sim$1\%.
+In Figure \ref{fig: galaxy_parameter_results} and \ref{fig: shear_parameter_results}, we show the contour maps and 1D PDFs of the parameters of galaxy bias, intrinsic alignment, multiplicative error, and noise terms in the CSST galaxy clustering, shear, and 3$\times$2pt measurements.
 Compared to the galaxy clustering measurement, the \(3\times2\)pt analysis can improve the constraint accuracies of the galaxy bias and shot noise by a factor of \(\sim2\).
 For the intrinsic alignment parameters, the \(3\times2\)pt method demonstrates a significant advantage in constraining \(A_{\rm IA}\), improving the constraint accuracy by a factor of \(\sim5\).
 In Figure \ref{fig: redshift sys parameter}, we show the contour maps and 1D PDFs of the systematic parameters in photo-$z$ calibration, i.e. $\Delta z^i$ and $\sigma_z^i$.
-Compared to the results from the CSST galaxy clustering only and shear only measurements, the CSST \(3\times2\)pt survey can improve the constraint accuracy by a factor of \(\sim3\).
+Compared to the results from the CSST galaxy clustering only and shear only measurements, the CSST \(3\times2\)pt analysis can improve the constraint accuracy by a factor of \(\sim3\).